David Anderson (British politician): Parliamentary career

-Anderson was first elected at the 2005 general election, after the sitting Labour MP for Blaydon John David McWilliam stood down.
+Anderson was first elected at the 2005 general election, after the sitting Labour MP for Blaydon John McWilliam stood down.

-In Parliament, Anderson was a member of the Northern Ireland Affairs Committee from 2005 onward, having long been interested in the peace process in Northern Ireland, and was also a member of the House of Commons Procedure Committee for a year.
-In 2006 he was appointed as the Parliamentary Private Secretary to the Education and Skills Minister Bill Rammell.
+In Parliament, Anderson was a member of the Northern Ireland Affairs Select Committee from 2005 onward, having long been interested in the peace process in Northern Ireland, and was also a member of the House of Commons Procedure Committee for a year.
+In 2006 he was appointed as the Parliamentary private secretary to the Education and Skills Minister Bill Rammell.

 Until 2014, Anderson served as chair of the Labour Friends of Iraq group, a body dedicated to supporting ordinary Iraqis as they attempt to rebuild their lives.
-In a 2008 interview with SOMA Digest Anderson urged the implementation of article 140 of the Iraqi constitution regarding the normalisation process of Kirkuk and other formerly Arabised towns.
+In a 2008 interview with SOMA Digest Anderson urged the implementation of Article 140 of the Constitution of Iraq regarding the normalisation process of Kirkuk and other formerly Arabised towns.
 He also called for solving the Kurdish issue in Turkey in a democratic way.

-Anderson was nominated as the Parliamentary Champion for Education and Sport by the anti-racist group Show Racism The Red Card.
+Anderson was nominated as the Parliamentary Champion for Education and Sport by the anti-racist group Show Racism the Red Card.
 He has been active in the campaign to overturn a House of Lords ruling that would have had a devastating impact on people suffering from asbestosis, pleural mesothelioma and peritoneal mesothelioma, all crippling diseases caused by exposure to asbestos.

 Although Labour lost the 2010 general election, Anderson's majority in the Blaydon constituency rose from 5,335 in 2005 to 9,117, on a turnout of 44,913 (66.2%).

 He was one of 16 signatories of an open letter to Ed Miliband in January 2015, calling on the party to commit to oppose further austerity, take rail franchises back into public ownership and strengthen collective bargaining arrangements.

 He was appointed on 27 June 2016 as Shadow Secretary of State for Northern Ireland by Jeremy Corbyn, following resignations.
 On 1 July he was made Shadow Secretary of State for Scotland, replacing Ian Murray who had resigned five days earlier.
 With the snap general election in June 2017, Anderson decided not to seek re-election.
 Labour retained his seat at the election.